Email FacebookTwitterMenu burgerClose thin

 Tips for Investing

-• Before you jump to buy interval funds, consider talking to a professional first.
+• Before you jump to buy interval funds, you could always consider speaking with a financial advisor.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with financial advisors who serve your area.
+You can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Not all investments are created equal, especially the many different types of funds available.
 With mutual funds, closed-end funds, index funds and ETFs, it’s important to know the difference between the such offerings.
-Get to know the various types of investments before jumping into them.
+Get to know the various types of investments before jumping in.

 Photo credit: ©iStock.com/HAKINMHAN , ©iStock.com/Jikaboom, ©iStock.com/primeimages